epigen/mr.pareto/README.md

 snakemake --report /absolute/path/to/report.zip
 ```

-The command creates a self-contained HTML based report in a ZIP archive with the following sections:
+The command creates a self-contained HTML-based report in a ZIP archive with the following sections:
 - GENERAL (automatically filled by Snakemake)
     - Workflow: interactive rulegraph recapitulating individual steps, used software and concrete code of the `{module}`
     - Statistics: duration and timing of individual steps